QubesOS/qubes-doc/privacy/anonymizing-your-mac-address.md

 Although it is not the only metadata broadcast by network hardware, changing the default [MAC Address](https://en.wikipedia.org/wiki/MAC_address) of your hardware could be [an important step in protecting privacy](https://tails.boum.org/contribute/design/MAC_address/#index1h1).
 Currently, Qubes OS *does not* automatically "anonymize" or spoof the MAC Address, so unless this gets implemented by default you can randomize your MAC Address with the following guide.
-The Network Manager method should work with both Qubes R4.0 and R3.2.

 ## Upgrading and configuring Network Manager in Qubes